-At around this stage, there are two important hires who will help founders navigate the next segment of the journey: A VP of Finance and eventually the Chief Financial Officer (CFO).
-The following offers some insight on what those roles entail, and how to hire well:
+At around this stage, there are two important finance professional hires who will help founders navigate the next segment of the journey: A VP of Finance and eventually the Chief Financial Officer (CFO).
+The following offers some insight on what these roles entail, and how to hire well:

 The Impact of a Great VP of Finance

 Let’s start with the VP of Finance.
 There is a lot of work to be done before a CFO can be most effective.
 That’s why hiring a VP of Finance will often happen before hiring a CFO.
 If you Google “VP Finance”, you’ll find a list of job descriptions longer than what might seem possible.
 But, in the end, these are the three most significant ways a great VP of Finance will impact the organization:

 Less Management Team Debate

 A great VP of Finance clarifies what happened, what should happen, and who owns it, all from a quantitative perspective.
 Even simple concepts like churn, customer count, or net dollar retention (NDR) can have valid nuance in the details, and this role helps put these debates to rest with clearly defined terms, timely results, and accountability.
 When the numbers are accurately and thoughtfully presented , management team decision-making improves and scale starts to accelerate.